-The director of public worksengineering services or his designee has the duty and authority to administer the provisions of this ordinance.
-Variations to the standards and criteria herein may be permitted by the director of public worksengineering services or his designee, after review and recommendation of the county development review committee (DRC), upon showing that strict application of the requirements contained in this ordinance would result in real difficulties, or substantial hardship or injustice and where the owner/applicant proposes an alternative which conforms to the general intent and spirit of these regulations, and where the objectives of this ordinance have been substantially met as determined by the director of public worksengineering services and the development review committee (DRC).
+The Director of Engineering Services or his their designee has the duty and authority to administer the provisions of this ordinance.
+Variations to the standards and criteria herein may be permitted by the director of Engineering Services or his their designee, after review and recommendation of the County development review committee (DRC), upon showing that strict application of the requirements contained in this ordinance would result in real difficulties, or substantial hardship or injustice and where the owner/applicant proposes an alternative which conforms to the general intent and spirit of these regulations, and where the objectives of this ordinance have been substantially met as determined by the director of Engineering Services and the development review committee (DRC).
 Substantial hardships exclude financial hardships.
 Notwithstanding the above, variations to the following provisions shall not be allowed:

-1. Ordinance section 5.1.1 Construction plan and drainage calculation submittals.
-2. Ordinance section 9.9.7 Handicap accessible parking requirements.
-3. Ordinance section 10.4.1 Professional certification.
-4. Ordinance section 12.1 Bonding.
+1. Ordinance Section 5.1.1 Construction plan and drainage calculation submittals.
+2. Ordinance Section 9.9.7 Handicap accessible parking requirements.
+3. Ordinance Section 10.4.1 Professional certification.
+4. Ordinance Section 11.7.1 Sidewalk.
+45 .
+Ordinance Section 12.1 Bonding.